Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Related Work

-\paragraph{Differentially Private-based solutions} incorporate DP into the process of synthetic data generation for high privacy guarantees.
-For instance, DPGAN~\cite{xie2018differentially} and DP-CGAN~\cite{torkzadehmahani2019dp} are differentially private GAN models that add noise during the training process of the discriminator.
+\textbf{Differentially Private-based solutions} incorporate DP into the process of synthetic data generation for high privacy guarantees.
+For instance, DPGAN~\cite{xie2018differentially}, DP-CGAN~\cite{torkzadehmahani2019dp} and PATE-GAN~\cite{jordon2018pate} are differentially private GAN models that add noise during the training process of the discriminator.
 DP has also been added to the tree-based machine learning models to generate synthetic data~\cite{mahiou2022dpart}.
-Besides, PrivBayes~\cite{zhang2017privbayes} uses DP in a Bayesian Network.
+Besides, PrivBayes~\cite{zhang2017privbayes} uses DP in a Bayesian Network focusing on marginal distributions.
+Recent examples on marginals include PrivSyn~\cite{privsyn} and PrivMRF~\cite{privmrf}.